Skip to main content

 You are here News & Events > Events > Dermot McAleese TA Awards

-The School of Social Sciences and Philosophy held its annual Dermot McAleese Teaching Assistant Awards on Thursday, 22 May 2025, recognising outstanding contributions to undergraduate teaching across the School’s four disciplines: Economics, Philosophy, Political Science, and Sociology.
+The School of Social Sciences and Philosophy held the 15th annual Dermot McAleese Teaching Assistant Awards on Thursday, 21 May 2026, recognising outstanding contributions to undergraduate teaching across the School’s four disciplines: Economics, Philosophy, Political Science, and Sociology.

 Named in honour of Professor Dermot McAleese, former Whately Professor of Political Economy and a much-loved teacher, the awards were established in 2012 with the support of graduates of the School.
 Professor McAleese and his family have since provided generous ongoing support to ensure the awards continue for many years to come.